gereon-t/trajectopy/README.md

 - `scatter_axis_order` (str): The order of the axes in scatter plots.
 Default value is "xy".
 If 3d plotting is desired, also specify "z".
 - `scatter_marker_size` (int): The size of markers in scatter plots.
 Default value is 5.
 - `scatter_detailed` (bool): Indicates whether to show scatter plots for each degree of freedom.
 Default value is False.

+#### Mapbox Settings

+These settings currently only apply to trajectory only plots without deviations.

+- `scatter_mapbox` (bool): Indicates whether the trajectory should be plotted onto a map.
+Default value is False.
+- `scatter_mapbox_style` (str): The style of the map.
+For some styles, a Mapbox token is required.
+Default value is "open-street-map".
+- `scatter_mapbox_zoom` (int): The zoom level of the map.
+Default value is 15.
+- `scatter_mapbox_token` (str): The Mapbox token.
+Default value is "".

+The mapbox token can be obtained from [https://www.mapbox.com/](https://www.mapbox.com/) after creating a free account.
+The token can be set in multiple ways:

+- As a command line argument `--mapbox_token`.
+- As an environment variable `MAPBOX_TOKEN`.
+- Directly in the settings file.
+- In the GUI settings dialog.
+- By placing a file named `.mapbox_token` in the current working directory.

 #### Position Units and Names